NickSomsen/Course5_project/README.md

 - hmmsearch summary file
 - new fasta file

-Download msa_pipeline.py and all 4 of the esl-reformat files
+Download msa_pipeline.py and all 4 of the esl-reformat files.

 To test also download globins.fasta and globins45.fa